jhpyle/docassemble/_docs/functions.md

 # <a name="google sheets example"></a>Example module: using Google Sheets

-This section explains an example of what you might do with a module: integrate with [Google Sheets].
+This section explains an example of something you might do with a
+module: integrate with [Google Sheets].

 In order for your site to communicate with [Google Sheets], you will need to create an account on the [Google Developers Console] and create an "app."
 Within this app, you will need to create a "service account."
 (More information is available on the internet about what a "service account" is and how you create one.)
-When you create the service account, you will be provided with "credential"download a [JSON] (not p12) credential file for the service account.
-Note the e-mail address of the service account.
+When you create the service account, you will be provided with "credentials."
+Download the [JSON] (not p12) credential file for the service account.
+Also make a note of the e-mail address of the service account.

 Go to [Google Sheets], pick a spreadsheet that you want to use, and share it with the e-mail address of the service account, just like you were sharing it with a real person.
+(When you share the spreadsheet with this e-mail address, you will get an e-mail notification from Google about an undeliverable e-mail.
+This is because Google will try to e-mail the service account, but the service account does not actually have an e-mail account.
+To avoid getting this e-mail, click the "Advanced" link on the sharing screen and uncheck "Notify people.")

 Go to the [Configuration] and create a new configuration directive called, e.g., `google docs credentials`.
 Set it to the contents of